wp-blocks/cf7-antispam/readme.txt

 == Description ==
 Antispam for Contact Form 7 is an anti-bot plugin for your contact form, that without boring you with configurations, block bots from flood your email inbox.
-We use several methods to detect bots (always updated) and an auto-learning mechanism based on a statistical "Bayesian" spam filter.
+We use several in-page and off-page bots traps and an auto-learning mechanism based on a statistical "Bayesian" spam filter called b8.

 == SETUP ==
 **Basic** - install & go! no action required to get the standard protection.
-**Advanced** - For each contact form (in the same way you do for flamingo) add 'flamingo_message: "[your-message]"' - [reference](https://contactform7.com/save-submitted-messages-with-flamingo/).
-Without this field b8 is disabled.
+**Advanced** - For each contact form add 'flamingo_message: "[your-message]"' in the same way you do for [flamingo](https://contactform7.com/save-submitted-messages-with-flamingo/) to set the field to be checked as a text message.

-**Standard Spam Filters:**
-In order to make the antispam more effective, we decided to set several types of tests instead of just one!
-You will find auto-blacklisting (in fail2ban style), HoneyPots, HoneyForms, Bot FingerPrinting, Elapsed time checks, IP address exclusion, prohibited strings in email and in user agent.
-10 preconfigured *DNS-based Blackhole server* to found ip delisted for spam (you can add or remove other servers as you like, there are 50 server available)!

-**B8:**
-In principle, b8 uses the math and technique described in Gary Robinson's articles "A Statistical Approach to the Spam Problem" and "Spam Detection".
-The "degeneration" method Paul Graham proposed in "Better Bayesian Filtering" has also been implemented. b8 cuts the text to classify to pieces, extracting stuff like email addresses, links and HTML tags and of course normal words.
-For each such token, it calculates a single probability for a text containing it being spam, based on what the filter has learned so far.

-*Will I finally be 100% protected from spam?*
-Absolutely NO, nobody can guarantee that, and anyone who tells you that is lying.
-But luckily, bots are limited by the fact that they don't use a real browser, they aren't stupid at all because the scammers who designed them aren't.
-Understanding how a bot "think" is the key to fool them!
-Scammers know very well how we defend our forms, they can even see the source code of the various plugins, so I ask you to report if they have found a way bypass this plugin filters on the WordPress forum.
+This is required for advanced text statistical analysis, without this b8 will CANNOT be enabled.

-Please install also [flamingo](https://wordpress.org/plugins/flamingo/) and it will turn into spam manager!
+**Please install also Flamingo to unlock the spam manager!**
-Cf7A adds some functionalities to Flamingo: it can be used as manager for the antispam system and when you mark an email as spam (or ham) this action will be submitted also to the b8 dictionary!
+Cf7A adds some functionalities to [Flamingo](https://wordpress.org/plugins/flamingo/): if both are installed Flamingo will be used as interface for the antispam system.
-And if you already use flamingo?
+And if you already use Flamingo?
 Even better!
-But before the activation of "Antispam for Contact Form 7" remember to add 'flamingo_message: "[your-message]"' to advanced settings (as you do for the other fields). in this way while activating this plugin activation all collected mail will be parsed and b8 will learn what is spam or not.
-So in this way you will start with a pre-trained algorithm. super cool!
+But remember, to add 'flamingo_message: "[your-message]"' to advanced settings (as you do for the other flamingo labels) before activation.
+So while activating CF7A all previous collected mail will be parsed and b8 will learn and build its vocabulary.
+In this way you will start with a pre-trained algorithm.
+Super cool!
+Notes:
-- On the right side of the flamingo inbound table there is a new column that show the level of spamminess
+- On the right side of Flamingo inbound page i've added a new column that show the mail spamminess level
 - if you unban an email in the flamingo "inbound" page the related ip will be removed from blacklist.
 But if you mark as spam the mail the ip will be not blacklisted again.
+- Before activate this plugin please be sure to mark all spam mail as spam in flamingo inbound, in this way the b8 algorithm will be auto-trained

 == Privacy Notices ==
 AntiSpam for Contact Form 7 only process the ip but doesn't store any personal data, but anyway it creates a dictionary of spam and ham words in the wordpress database.